• Skip to main content

 Once you’re satisfied, connect each section, starting with the thick bottom piece and then go up from there.
 Try to double check every section if it sits tightly connected with the next.

 To check whether or not the line guides of your fishing rod are lined up straight, look down the rod.
-If necessary, adjust to straighten.
+If necessary, twist to straighten.

 Incorporate the Reel into Your Fishing Pole or Rod